sebastianregelmann/CypressCY8CMBR3116/README.md

 uint8_t dataBuffer[1] = {255};   //Data that gets written to the IC
 uint8_t errorCode = touchIC.set_I2C_ADDR(registerAddress);
 ````
 Writes the data to the predefined register.
 How big the buffer should be depends on the register that is written to.
-For further details look into the CY8CMBR3116.cpp file.
+For further details [look here](#Questions).

 ### Write bytecount to register address
 ```cpp